BLBMS/api/README.md

 thx Oink

-tailored to my needs, results in MHs
+tailored to my needs, each miner in MHs (mega hash / s)

 customization requires some prior programming knowledge